 Register for the Safeguarding Taxpayer Data Webinar Materials

-You will be redirected to the post-event materials, including a recording of the webinar presentation and additional resource links discussed throughout the event.
+We’re sorry you missed the event, but you can still gain access to it by filling out the form below.
+A follow-up email will provide a link to the post-event materials, including a recording of the webinar presentation and additional resource links discussed throughout the event.
 This registration is completely FREE and you may access these materials at any time once you are registered.